CptDarkrex/CPU-Limiter/README.md

 # CPU-Limiter
 Limits the CPU usage of a specific process by suspending and resuming it.
-PS FUCK YOU FOR PISSING ME OFF